Ideal location, close to everything

 Just 100 metres to the beach, which is easaly reached by footpath.
 Town center with its abundance of resturants and cafes is reached in a few minutes.

-This brand new apartment has an ideal location if you want to be close to the beach and town centre and yet stay in a quiet part of town.
+This apartment has an ideal location if you want to be close to the beach and town centre and yet stay in a quiet part of town.
 Put your bathrobe or sarong on and stroll down the steps to the beach for a morning swim before breakfast, or whenever you feel like it (late afternoons are great too).
 The apartment is of the highest standard and decorated in a contemporary style and equipped with all you need for a comfortable holiday.

 |Size||Sleeps up to 6, 3 bedrooms|